squarism/squarism.github.io/_posts/2013-06-16-the-best-way-to-read-csv-in-ruby.markdown

 <!-- more -->

-<p>Supermodel is pretty old and I like it a lot but it hasn't been updated in a while and has some open pull requests.
+Supermodel is pretty old and I like it a lot but it hasn't been updated in a while and has some open pull requests.
 I took at look at some alternatives but it didn't work out.
 - ActiveModel from Rails 3 is hard to make generic
 - ActiveModel::Model from Rails 4 is a great upgrade from 3.x.
 You can  make anything look like a database object but it still doesn't have the concept of a collection.
 So now I have to make an array variable called table?
 This is weird.
 - Sequel has a nice interface to an in-memory sqlite3 database.
-It's probably the most 'real' that I found but it requires you to do a CREATE TABLE statement even for your in-memory database.</p>
+It's probably the most 'real' that I found but it requires you to do a CREATE TABLE statement even for your in-memory database.

-<p>None of these alternatives above are bad but let's take a look and see how nice we can get it with Supermodel.</p>
+None of these alternatives above are bad but let's take a look and see how nice we can get it with Supermodel.

-<p>First, we are going to use a supermodel fork so that we automatically get rails 3.2.13 instead of 3.0.x.
-Create a project folder and a Gemfile file:</p>
+First, we are going to use a supermodel fork so that we automatically get rails 3.2.13 instead of 3.0.x.
+Create a project folder and a Gemfile file:

 {% highlight ruby %}
 source "https://rubygems.org"
 gem 'supermodel', :git => 'https://github.com/amdtech/supermodel.git'
 {% endhighlight %}

-<p>Run bundle.</p>
+Run bundle.

 {% highlight ruby %}
 require 'csv'